How to make Chocolate Covered Strawberries – learn how to make everyone’s favorite treat with this simple and quick tutorial.

 Chocolate-covered ANYTHING is always a family favorite!
 If you love these Chocolate Covered Strawberries, you’ll love our Chocolate Covered Cherries, our easy Buckeyes, or Peanut Butter Balls.

 Chocolate dipped strawberries

-It was then that I realized I had fine tuned my chocolate covered strawberries recipe (by learning a few tips and tricks on how to make them over the years), and I shared it with her.
-She was so happy afterwards because she realized just how easy they were to make.
+It was then that I realized I had fine-tuned my Chocolate Covered Strawberries recipe (by learning a few tips and tricks on how to make them over the years), and I shared it with her.
+She was so happy, realizing they were so easy to make and way less expensive than purchasing.

 Best Chocolate for Dipping Strawberries

 When making Chocolate Dipped Strawberries, the first thing to decide is what kind of chocolate to use.

 There are a variety of different chocolate options for dipping strawberries.
 Most work just fine, but some have different results.
 We typically use one of the following: